-Even with having to write his homework upside down and backward with a slate and stylus, to Lou, it was his mother that had the hard job.
-She had to work ahead each new class to transcribe the materials and textbooks into braille.
-Lou credits his mom with a lot of his success in life and now that he’s raised a family of his own, heads a successful company of over 20 years, and thinks on about a life well lived, he stands as a testament that your potential truly is limitless.
+Using a slate and stylus, Lou would braille his homework upside down and backward.
+Meanwhile, his mother would work ahead with each new class to transcribe the materials and textbooks into braille.
+Lou credits his mom with a lot of his success in life.
+Today, he stands as a testament that your potential truly is limitless.

 Has a Teacher of the Visually Impaired Touched Your Life?

-With that in mind, please share your stories with us.
-Connect with us on social media and tell us how they have touched your lives.
-Or, send us emails of any stories that you want us to publish and share with others.
+Please share your stories with us by connecting on social media.
+Tell us how they have touched your life.
+Or, send us an email with links to articles about TVIs that we can share with others.

 Ways to reach out and tell your story: